Thermadiag/micromalloc/md/benchmarks.md

 ![image](images/larson.svg)

 Micromalloc seems to scale well compared to the other allocators.
 This might be a measurement of the way threads are handled by each allocator.
 The Larson benchmark creates and destroys LOTs of threads that perform a low amount of operations.
 If an allocator heavily rely on thread local metadata with non straightforward initialization/destruction, it will perform poorly on the Larson becnhmark.
-As opposed to micromalloc that only affect a unique Id to spawn threads, and use this Id to select an arena.
+As opposed to micromalloc that only affects a unique ID to spawn threads, and use this ID to select an arena.

 Other benchmarks
 ----------------

-The `benchs` folder of contains additional benchmark were micromalloc performs quite well, but the exact memory overhead of each allocator is harder to extract without impacting the real performances.
+The `benchs` folder contains additional benchmark were micromalloc performs quite well, but the exact memory overhead of each allocator is harder to extract without impacting the real performances.
-These benchmarks were taken from other git repositories, check the README for their addresses.
+These benchmarks were taken from other git repositories, check the [README](../README.md) for their addresses.